GameServerManagers/LinuxGSM-Docs/mods-install-update-remove.md

 As long as the archive can be found over the net and that the installation consists in extracting the file somewhere in serverfiles directory, then adding support for the mod should be quite easy.

 ## Asking to add support for a mod
-If there is a mod you wish to see supported by LGSM, please, contact us on Discord or open a Pull-Request on Github with relevant information.
+If there is a mod you wish to see supported by LinuxGSM, please, contact us on Discord or open a Pull-Request on Github with relevant information.

 ## Developers